2023 SIMRACINGHUB F1 LEAGUE REGULATIONS

 15.14 - Drivers who are involved in an incident during cool-down laps will be investigated in accordance with article 24.

-16.1 - The pit lane will be divided into two lanes, the lane closest to the pit wall will be designated the "fast lane", the lane closest to the garages will be designated the "inner lane".
+16.1 - The pit lane will be divided into two lanes, the lane closest to the pit wall will be designated the "fast lane", and the lane closest to the garages will be designated the "inner lane".
 At no moment, a driver may circulate in the inner lane at fast lane speeds and vice-versa.

 16.2 - When coming in or out of the pit lane, the pit entry and exit lines must not be crossed.
 For the avoidance of doubt, if two wheels have entirely crossed the lines, the driver is deemed to have crossed the line and a 5-second time penalty will be added to his final race time.
 The stewards will only investigate alleged breaches to this article only when reported by a driver following article 10.2.